 Cyberattacks like the one that ravaged her son’s school district can have lifelong consequences.
 Personal data about Christie’s son – including his Social Security number (SSN) – could easily have fallen into the wrong hands.

-According to a report by Javelin Strategy & Research, 1.4 million children and teenagers had their identities stolen in 2021.[*] This kind of fraud can go unnoticed for years because children don’t typically need to check their credit histories until they go off to college or graduate school, or apply for their first job.
+According to a report by Javelin Strategy & Research, 915,000 children and teenagers had their identities stolen between July 2021 and July 2022 [*].
+This kind of fraud can go unnoticed for years because children don’t typically need to check their credit histories until they go off to college or graduate school, or apply for their first job.
 By then, the damage may already be done.

 That’s why parents need to be vigilant when children report losing SSN information or their physical Social Security cards.